michalkleb/Internship_Task/README.md

 - column_name
 - join type

-Repository contains also the file with unit tests.
+Repository contains also the file with unit tests and the source code.